 Victims may pursue action against their attacker on-campus or through the county court system.
 They may choose either of these venues or both.
 Sexual assault and sexual abuse are violations of College Standards as stated in the Student Code of Conduct.
-Victims who want information on filing incident report should be encouraged to contact the Dean of Student Life & Judicial Affairs (ext.
-7215).
+Victims who want information on filing incident report should be encouraged to contact the Dean of Student Life & Conduct.
 The Student Handbook offers a description of these proceedings.